DianaHUN/git-basic-project/README.md

-# My first git project
+# My first git project is about to learn to use GitHub.